tree-ware/tree-ware-kotlin-cassandra/README.md

 # tree-ware-kotlin-cassandra

-Cassandra utilities written in Kotlin.
+Kotlin code for using Cassandra as a DB in a tree-ware system.